 How Many Days in Portland

 Many people, when planning their trip to Portland, often overlook this West Coast city thinking that there is not much to do.
 We were like that too.
-We thought that 2 or a maximum of 3 days in Portland would be enough.
-But then after spending just a few days we figured that we could easily spend a week there.
+We thought that spending a weekend in Portland would be enough.
+But then after just a few days there we figured that we could easily spend a week or even more.

 So when thinking about how many days you should spend in Portland, decide at first on the activities.
-Because if traveling to this part of Oregon mainly for nature, then one day in Portland may be enough.
-If you are more of a city person, you can always spend only one day outside in wilderness and 3 or 4 days in Portland.
+If traveling to this part of Oregon for nature or glamping, then one day in Portland may be enough.
+A city person would want to spend 3 or 4 days in Portland.